apoxadmin/apox/apo-x.org/wp-content/plugins/custom-css-js-php/readme.txt

 * Implement coding without giving access to FTP
 * Create unlimited css/javascript/php snnipet code and manage them seperately

-Notes:
+= Please Vote and Enjoy =

-This plugin for WordPress, the publicly available  If you experience any problems with the plugin, feel free to contact me.
+This plugin for WordPress, the publicly available  If you experience any problems with the plugin, feel free to contact us.

+Please don't forgot to rate this plugin if you found it works and useful for your blog.

 == Installation ==

 This section describes how to install the plugin and get it working.

 	1. Upload the css-js-php directory to the /wp-content/plugins/ directory